-Well, it means that podcasts will be hugely influential for getting word out about products, brands etc. Also, you might have noticed the increased presence of live chat features across the web and it’s only a matter of time until audiotapes features are enabled on this live chat.
+Well, it means that podcasts will be hugely influential for getting word out about products, brands etc. Also, you might have noticed the increased presence of live chat features across the web.
+It’s only a matter of time until audiotapes features are enabled on this live chat.

 2. Embracing Chatbots and Artificial Intelligence

 The truth is, AI is still in its infancy and most products or artificial software is simply not ready for deployment.
-At the same time, there are still some ways in which AI is improving the process for PR and these methods are sure to be adopted more often in 2019.
+At the same time, there are still some ways in which AI is improving the process for PR.
+These methods are sure to be adopted more often in 2019.

-Either way, most experts cite artificial intelligence as the next big shift in PR and every company should keep their finger on the pulse in terms of how they can us AI as part of their PR strategy.
+Either way, most experts cite artificial intelligence as the next big shift in PR.
+Every company should keep their finger on the pulse in terms of how they can use AI as part of their PR strategy.

 3. Collaborating with Authentic Bloggers

-It must be said that similar trends are taking place with adverts and many professionals are finding more success when it comes to collaborating with bloggers as opposed to placing adverts.
+It must be said that similar trends are taking place with adverts.
+Many professionals are finding more success when it comes to collaborating with bloggers as opposed to placing adverts.